ankit-verma-209171/online-queuing-system/src/main/kotlin/queuesystem/questionare/case-studies.md

 that, at the time John joins the queue, Peter has already gone to the consultation room for the following durations?

+**Answer:**

-> If the doctor was not seeing any patient, the wait time would be 15 mins.
-Now, as the doctor is seeing one of the
-> five patients, the wait time will be < 15 mins, if it's the fifth patient, then the wait time would be less than
+If the doctor was not seeing any patient, the wait time would be 15 mins.
+Now, as the doctor is seeing one of the five patients, the wait time will be < 15 mins, if it's the fifth patient, then the wait time would be less than 3 mins.
-> 3 mins.

 ## Case Study 2